zac-heisey/team-business/_pages/car.md

 ## No One Gets to Hide in a Team Business Workshop

-Participants will inevitably discover things about their behaviour under stress and their innate abilities, all cultivated in a safe and supportive learning environment.
-Participants will have an intense--yet fun--experience whose impact goes beyond just learning, and into self-discovery.
-SIMULATION KEY LEARNINGS
+When participants are under pressure to perform and make good business decisions, they are very energized and have a great deal of fun in the process.
+This making the learning experience that much more memorable and therefore, that much more valuable to the individuals and your company.

+### SIMULATION KEY LEARNINGS

 Participants gain an understanding of how to identify opportunities for improvement within the business with a direct impact on profitability.
 They gain a dramatic appreciation for the relationship between quality, volume, and cost inside a classic business operational structure.